justagist/franka_ros_interface/README.md

    catkin build # or catkin_make (catkin build is recommended) source devel/setup.bash
 ```

+*Note: This package is written to be compatible with both Python 2 and 3, so make sure you have the Python `future` module installed (`pip install future`).*

 After building the package (this is not required if using with simulated robot):